Spacechild1/vstplugin/README.md

 NOTE: currently only VST2.x plugins are supported but VST3 support will come soon!
-64bit VST plugins can only be loaded with the 64bit version of [vstplugin~] / VstPluginUGen.scx and vice versa.
+64bit VST plugins can only be loaded with the 64bit version of [vstplugin~] / VstPlugin.scx and vice versa.

 see the help files (vstplugin~-help.pd and VstPlugin.schelp) for detailed instructions.